nimwegenLab/cellstates/README.md

   -t THREADS, --threads THREADS
                         number of threads
-  -s SEED, --seed SEED  seed for random generator
+  -s SEED, --seed SEED  seed for random generator --save-intermediates  regularly save intermediate results --dirichlet-file DIRICHLET_FILE
+                        dirichlet prior parameter file from previous run
 ```
 Additional comments for selected parameters:
 * `INIT`: Cluster labels should be given in a simple text file separated by line breaks or as a binary .npy file.
 * `GENES`: list of gene names should be given in a simple text file separated by line breaks.
 * `CELLS`: list of cell names/barcodes should be given in a simple text file separated by line breaks.
 Multiple files can be given if there are multiple data files.
 * `THREADS`: Default is one core

+### save and load intermediate progress
+`cellstates` can take a long time to run and you may want to save its progress.
+This can be done as follows:

+`python run_cellstates data.tsv --save-intermediates --outdir ./my_results`

+If the run is interrupted, it can be resumed by calling

+`python run_cellstates data.tsv --init ./my_results/intermediate_clusters.txt --dirichlet-file ./my_results/dirichlet_pseudocounts.txt --outdir ./my_results`

+Note that the shown runtime estimate currently does not take previous progress into account.

 ## Python module and interpretation of results